-Ask if your employer offers a retirement savings plan at work, such as a 401(k), 403(b), 457, Thrift Saving Plan, or another plan, you may be eligible for a retirement savings plan matching contribution.
-Not all workplaces have retirement savings plans and those that don’t always match, but it’s definitely worth asking your benefits department about.
+Ask if your employer offers a retirement savings plan at work, such as a 401(k), 403(b), 457, Thrift Saving Plan, or another plan; you may be eligible for a retirement savings plan matching contribution.
+Not all workplaces have retirement savings plans, and those that do have them don’t always match, but it’s definitely worth asking your benefits department about it.

 If your employer doesn’t offer a matching plan, you can always go a different route.
 An IRA, either a traditional or Roth, would be a great place to put your money.
 Make sure you familiarize yourself with the annual IRA contribution limits.
 You could also choose to invest in stocks, bonds, or any number of other places.

 A 529 is a college savings plan that allows you to start saving money each month for higher education.
-You can read about the many reasons to love 529s, but one of the most important is that it’s a low maintenance investment.
+You can read about the many reasons to love 529 college savings plans, but a low-maintenance investment is one of the most important.

 You set your money to be automatically deducted from your checking account or even directly from your payroll.
 Then don’t worry about it.
-The management of the account is overseen by one of two groups: people from the state treasurer’s office or people from an independent financial group.
+The account management is overseen by one of two groups: people from the state treasurer’s office or people from an independent financial group.

-If you own your own car or home, you know that it’s only a matter of time before something needs to be replaced.
-Consider putting saving your extra budget money for these big-ticket items so you’re better prepared when they come.
+If you own your car or home, you know that it’s only a matter of time before something needs to be replaced.
+Consider saving your extra budget money for these big-ticket items, so you’re better prepared when they come.

 You can automatically direct money to your bank savings account or a money market account for this.
 You could also choose a no-penalty CD to hold this money too.
-They typically have a higher interest rate than banks and there are some that are won’t penalize you for early withdrawal.
+They typically have a higher interest rate than banks, and some penalize you for early withdrawal.

 If you decide to go with a CD, double-check that there is no withdrawal penalty, and also check to see if they need a minimum balance to open one.
 Some have a lower one and others are higher, so make sure you have enough money to open one.

-Often when people really get going with their budgeting, they get so focused on meeting their financial goals and putting money away that they forget to enjoy themselves.
-If you’re working that hard for your money, it’s okay to spend a little on yourself occasionally.
+Often, when people get going with their budgeting, they get so focused on meeting their financial goals and putting money away that they forget to enjoy themselves.
+If you’re working that hard for your money, it’s okay to occasionally spend a little on yourself.

-We’re obviously not talking about blowing it.
-We’re talking about saving for an annual vacation or setting money away for your holiday spending.
+We’re not talking about blowing it – we’re talking about saving for an annual vacation or setting money away for your holiday spending.
 You can direct the extra money to go right into your savings account and earmark it in your budget for those purposes.

-The promise of a reward can help to keep you motivated while you keep other parts of your spending strictly in line.
+The promise of a reward can help you stay motivated while you keep other parts of your spending strictly in line.
 Don’t underestimate your need to enjoy the fruits of your hard work every once in a while.

 Much like with rewards, it’s easy to forget about giving to charitable organizations while you’re trying to control your spending and get yourself on a solid budget.
-However, there are studies that say that giving to others is critical for their own sense of fulfillment, family bonding (people often give to causes with which they have personal experience), and community connection.
+However, some studies say that giving to others is critical for their own sense of fulfillment, family bonding (people often give to causes they have personal experience with), and community connection.

 Beyond the emotional reasons to give charitably, there are tax benefits too.
 You can often get a deduction on your tax return for charitable giving.
-Check the IRS rules on charitable contributions to be sure you have the necessary paper trail to claim your charitable deductions come tax time.
+Check the IRS rules on charitable contributions to ensure you have the necessary paper trail to claim your charitable deductions come tax time.

-The key to using your extra budget money wisely is to automate it.
-Direct it to a place that you choose before you have a chance to spend it.
-You’re working hard to get yourself in a good financial place and monitor all of your spending.
+The key to using your extra budget money wisely is to automate it: direct it to a place that you choose before you have a chance to spend it.
+You’re working hard to get yourself in a good financial position and monitor all of your spending.
 Don’t let a little extra money knock you off course!